Back to Services

 Get Legal Help

-Ideal Tax can assist you if you need to deal with a tax levied related to filing a business tax return.
-Ideal Tax can help with a variety of tax and small business issues to find a solution such as the IRS fresh start initiative program.
-Whether you require an offer in compromise or an installment agreement, please contact us for a free consultation (888) 224-3004
+Don't let bank levies control your life.
+Get immediate relief and regain control of your finances.
+Ideal Tax can assist you if you need to deal with a tax levy related to filing a business tax return.
+Whether you require an offer in compromise or an installment agreement, contact us for a free consultation.